- If you need your company name to be different than your legal name, you must register the business name as the

 The NSW Department of Fair Trading used to manage business name registration for NSW businesses, but since May 2012 the national business name registration services from Australian Securities and Investments Commission (ASIC) has been administering and managing business names across Australia.

 New businesses need to register for an Australian Business Number (ABN) before they can register a national business name.
-More information on how to set up ABN and how to register a business name in NSW can be found here.
+Find out more information on how to set up ABN and how to register a business name in NSW.